-- II.1.3.(a) All Executive Board officers shall be paid at a rate determined by the Universities policies for student employees. - II.1.3.(b) Each office shall have a designated number of hours for which they may be paid only a vote by the GC may allot add itional funds to pay for additional time. - II.1.3.(c) Except for the Secretary, attendance at GC and Executive Board meetings does not count as work time for the position.
+- II.1.3.(a) All Executive Board officers shall be paid by an amount determined by the Universities policies for student employees. - II.1.3.(b) Each office shall have a designated fellowship amount for which they may be paid only a vote by the GC may allot additional funds to pay for additional effort. - II.1.3.(c) Except for the Secretary, attendance at General Council and Executive Board meetings does not count as work time for the position.